Cleveland Clinic logo

 Constipation during pregnancy is unpleasant but common.

-Having constipation means that you’re struggling to poop, or have a bowel movement.
-It happens when the food that your body no longer needs (waste) hardens in the lower part of your digestive tract (bowel) instead of moving out as a stool.
+Having constipation means that you’re struggling to poop (have a bowel movement).
+It happens when food waste lingers too long and hardens in the lower part of your digestive tract (your large intestine or large bowel).
 Most people have had the unpleasant experience of being constipated before, but it’s even more common when you’re pregnant.
 The hormone changes in your body that make pregnancy possible can increase your chances of becoming constipated.

 Advertisement